 - is_fixed: whether the weight is fixed (cannot be changed during learning)

 - cardinality: the cardinality of this factor.
-Meaningful for multinomial factors.
+Meaningful for categorical factors.

 - description: description of the weight, composed by [the name of inference rule]-[the specified value of "weight" in inference rule]